Skip to Main Content

 What is ependymoma?

 Ependymoma is a tumor of the brain and spinal cord.
-It is the 3rd most common malignant brain tumor in children.
-There are about 200 new cases of pediatric ependymoma in the United States each year.
+About 200 children are diagnosed with ependymoma in the United States each year.

 Ependymomas grow from cells that line the fluid-filled ventricles of the brain and central canal of the spinal cord.